nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Editing a participant

-1. Edit a participant's name (new name is unique and does not match any other participant's)
+1. Edit a participant's name

    1. Prerequisite: At least one participant is in the participant list.
+No other participants are named "Alexis Peoh".

    2. Test case: `edit 1 n/Alexis Peoh`<br>
       Expected: The participant at index 1 is renamed to "Alexis Peoh" with all other details unchanged.